oavelar42/minirt42/README.md

 - Now , im so happy about this project, understand so much about my function , im way to win !!
 - Now is day to relax(01/05/21) , but i treat square, but doenst work yet , i know almost there , THANKS!!
 -I guess in one week more i do this to the end !! im win !!
+- Today 03/05/21 really men almost done this fucking project, this is good for learning about logica you know, SEE YOU really soon...